 At the Last Frontier, August weather, life and dressing are quite different from what you know from mid-latitudes like Germany, France, the Netherlands, or the Lower 48s.
 No wonder that Alaskan women only worry about what to pack for a summer business trip when they go out of state.

 The busy schedule of finishing outdoor home projects, harvesting, preparing the house for winter, changing tires in preparation for the first snow and a full entertainment schedule plus preparing for the hunting season in September stresses people out.
-Thus, you often hear them saying that they can’t wait to get their lives back.

 Would you enjoy August in Alaska?
 Let me know, I am curious.